Ready to find the perfect college degree?

 Radiologic technologists perform diagnostic imaging examinations, like X-rays and computed tomography (CT) scans.
-In hospitals, doctors’ offices, laboratories and outpatient facilities, these professionals interact directly with patients, run imaging equipment and work with doctors to interpret test results.
-Though higher education is necessary for this position, candidates can begin their careers with a certificate or associate’s degree.
+These professionals work in hospitals, doctors’ offices, laboratories and outpatient facilities.
+They interact directly with patients, run imaging equipment.
+They work with doctors to interpret test results.
+Though higher education is necessary for this position, you can begin your career with a certificate or associate’s degree.
 Use these tips to find the best degree path for becoming a radiologic technologist major.

 A Radiography Education

 Most radiologic technologists start their careers with an associate’s degree program according to the United States Bureau of Labor Statistics (BLS).
-However, a bachelor’s degree can help candidates stand out and give them a competitive edge when seeking the most desirable radiologic technologist positions.
-Radiography programs at the bachelor’s degree level may go into greater detail and provide a more in-depth background than those at the associate’s degree level.
-A bachelor’s degree in radiography can also prepare candidates for medical school, if they decide to become a type of doctor called a radiologist.
+However, a bachelor’s degree can help you stand out and give you a competitive edge when seeking the most desirable radiologic technologist positions.
+Radiography programs at the bachelor’s degree levelgo into greater detail and provide a more in-depth background associate’s degree programs.
+A bachelor’s degree in radiography can also prepare you for medical school, if you decide to become a type of doctor called a radiologist.

 Other Requirements for Radiologic Technologists

-In some states, the education is only one part of preparation for a career as a radiologic technologist.
+In some states, education is only one part of preparation for a career as a radiologic technologist.
 These states require candidates to hold a certification or license to work as a radiologic technologist.
 Typically, candidates must earn a passing score on a state examination or the American Registry of Radiologic Technologists (ARRT)’s certification test.